 Repurpose leftover baked salmon into flavorful tender salmon cakes.
 Jarred roasted red pepper is the main secret to the burst of flavor in this quick and easy cook-once eat-twice meal.
+A delicious way to turn leftovers into cook-once-eat-twice meals!

 “Thanks for dinner!” shouts everyone before running back to do homework or watch TV.
 In dismay, you see that most of the salmon you so expertly prepared is still sitting on their plates, uneaten.
 Throwing it out isn’t an option so you don’t know what to do!